Kareem Hunt Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

-- This season Hunt has collected 386 rushing yards (25.7 per game) on 78 attempts with five touchdowns.
+- This season Hunt has collected 386 rushing yards (25.7 per game) on 78 carries with five touchdowns.

 - He's also caught 22 passes for 174 yards (11.6 per game).

-- The Browns, who rank 19th in the NFL in points scored, have dropped back to pass 51.9% of the time while opting for the ground attack 48.1% of the time.
+- The Browns, who rank 19th in the NFL in points scored, have attempted a pass 51.9% of the time while running the football 48.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hunt's matchup with the Steelers.